ali-rantakari/Sanat/README.md

         fi = Kirjaudu sisään
         comment = The title to the login view

-These will be included in the generated platform-specific string resource files whenever possible.
+These kinds of comments will be included in the generated platform-specific string resource files whenever possible.

+Lines that start with `#` are comments that are _not_ included in the generated resource files:

+      # This comment is _not_ included in the output
+      LoginView.Title
+        en = Log in
+        fi = Kirjaudu sisään
+        comment = This comment is included in the output

 ### Format specifiers